infiniflow/ragflow/api/python_api_reference.md

 - `"top_n"`: `int` Not all the chunks whose similarity score is above the 'similarity threshold' will be feed to LLMs.
 LLM can only see these 'Top N' chunks.
 Defaults to `8`.
 - `"variables"`: `list[dict[]]` If you use dialog APIs, the variables might help you chat with your clients with different strategies.
 The variables are used to fill in the 'System' part in prompt in order to give LLM a hint.
 The 'knowledge' is a very special variable which will be filled-in with the retrieved chunks.
 All the variables in 'System' should be curly bracketed.
 Defaults to `[{"key": "knowledge", "optional": True}]`
 - `"rerank_model"`: `str` If it is not specified, vector cosine similarity will be used; otherwise, reranking score will be used.
 Defaults to `""`.
-- `"empty_response"`: `str` If nothing is retrieved in the knowledge base for the user's question, this will be used as the response.
+- `"empty_response"`: `str` If nothing is retrieved in the dataset for the user's question, this will be used as the response.
 To allow the LLM to improvise when nothing is retrieved, leave this blank.
 Defaults to `None`.
 - `"opener"`: `str` The opening greeting for the user.
 Defaults to `"Hi!
 I am your assistant, can I help you?"`.
 - `"show_quote`: `bool` Indicates whether the source of text should be displayed Defaults to `True`.
 - `"prompt"`: `str` The prompt content.
 Defaults to `You are an intelligent assistant.
-Please summarize the content of the knowledge base to answer the question.
+Please summarize the content of the dataset to answer the question.
 Please list the data in the knowledge base and answer in detail.
 When all knowledge base content is irrelevant to the question, your answer must include the sentence "The answer you are looking for is not found in the knowledge base!"
 Answers need to consider chat history.
       Here is the knowledge base:
       {knowledge}
       The above is the knowledge base.`.